 Perth Amboy (N.J.)
 High School.
-At Princeton he played varsity basketball, belonged to Campus, and graduated with high honors in economics director.
-In 1976 he became a marketing director for ITT, then subsequently worked in oil trading and refinery operations until retiring in 1991.
+At Princeton he played varsity basketball, belonged to Campus, and graduated with high honors in economics

 Listing his future in the 1950 Nassau Herald as "museum work," he embarked on a Ph.D. program in anthropology at Penn.
 Several years later he aborted the program as he realized his "ambitions had changed."